I got 13 UTIs in one year. I took the cranberry pills. The expensive ones, the drugstore ones, the powders, the gummies. None of it worked.

 The reason most products fail is that they use the wrong form: insoluble PACs trapped in pomace, B-type PACs from grape seed, or undisclosed doses of unverified extract.

 Look for soluble A-type PACs from Vaccinium macrocarpon, DMAC-verified, at 36mg or higher.
 Combine that with D-mannose, vitamin D3, zinc, and whole-fruit polyphenols for multi-mechanism protection.
-That's the clinical formula.
+That's the winning formula.

 Your bladder, and your wallet, will thank you.